jlouiss/website/README.md

 ## [My portfolio](http://jlouiss.github.io/)
-I am Jean, a Full Stack Developer from Italy; I currently work at [Cytec Solutions](https://cytecsolutions.com).
+I am Jean, a Full Stack Developer from Italy; I currently work at [Phantom](https://phantom.land).

 I work with Angular for most of the time.
 When I have free time I like learning things and reading books.

-I recently enrolled at the University of Milan to pursue a degree in cybersecurity.

 I am passionate about JavaScript, mechanical keyboards, Linux and learning.